OEM Production

 Deepwove OEM — Quick Facts

 Deepwove operates OEM production from Hangzhou, China.
-Deepwove's manufacturing group comprises 30+ specialized factories — 25 woven, 6 knit, and 3 specialty workshops covering silk and lace construction.
+Deepwove's manufacturing group comprises 30+ specialized factories — 25 woven, 6 knit, and 3 specialty workshops covering silk and women's lace construction.
 Each tech pack is routed by construction type to the factory that builds that construction every day.

 Deepwove's OEM minimum order quantity is 100 pieces per style.
 Actual production runs average 300 pieces per style across the past quarter.
 The 100-piece floor applies whether the brand brings one style or twelve.
 No first-order test pricing below 100.